John Neumann: Adolescence

-After completing the gymnasium course in 1829, Neumann began two years of study in philosophy in the same building but under different instructors, the Cistercian monks of Hohenfurth Abbey.
-The subjects taught at the Philosophical Institute included philosophy, religion, higher mathematics, the natural sciences, and Latin philology.
-Neumann attained a better than fair average in philosophy, philology, and mathematics, fully overcoming his earlier weakness in the latter.
+After completing the Piarist School in 1829, Neumann began two years of study at the Philosophical Institute there.
+He was instructed by the Cistercian monks of Hohenfurth Abbey in Vyšší Brod.
+His subjects included philosophy, religion, higher mathematics, the natural sciences, and Latin philology.
+Neumann attained a better-than-fair grade average in philosophy, philology, and mathematics, improving in the latter subject.
 He excelled in botany and astronomy, forming a club with fellow students to discuss scientific subjects in their spare time.

-Upon graduating from the philosophical course in the late summer of 1831, Neumann was faced with becoming a physician, a lawyer, or a priest.
-Finding himself with more of a taste for science and secular poetry than theology and the mystics, and discouraged by the difficulty of admission to the seminary, especially with no influential friends to recommend him, Neumann was initially inclined to study medicine, and his father was prepared to pay the tuition for medical school.
-His mother, however, sensing that his real desire was to be a priest, encouraged him to apply to the seminary even without testimonials from influential people, and to his surprise, he was accepted.
+After graduating from the Philosophical Institute in the summer of 1831, Neumann was faced with deciding to become a physician, lawyer, or priest.
+At the time, he seemed unlikely to join the priesthood.
+Neumann enjoyed science and secular poetry more than theology and the mystics.
+In addition, admission to the theological seminary of Budweis was difficult, especially as his family had no influential friends to recommend him.

+Neumann decided to study medicine, and Philip prepared to pay the tuition for medical school.
+However, Agnes, sensing that her son really wanted to enter the priesthood, encouraged him to apply to the seminary.
+To Neumann's surprise, the seminary accepted him.